wordpress visitors

 Baking

 I use the middle of my oven and as it cooks slightly unevenly, I turn the cake around half way through cooking.
-A cake this large will take anything from 30 – 45 minutes at 180/gas 4 – depending on how wide/deep your tin is.
+A cake this large will take anything from 30 - 45 minutes at 180/gas 4 - depending on how wide/deep your tin is.
+Smaller ones will take less time.
+Check them after 20 minutes.

 If you think your cake looks done, gently touch the top of the cake – if there’s any wobble, or it feels really soft and leaves a dent – leave it a bit longer.
 You can check by popping a knife into the middle – if it comes out clean, it’s done.